tpoisot/one-o-eight-syntax/README.md

 - Support for `python`
 - Support for `tasks`

-## Switch between Light and Dark
+## Switch between variants

-There is an option (in Settings, Themes) to use the Dark variant of the theme.
-It requires to reload the current window.
+There are options in the Theme settings to change the background and foreground themes.

 ## Screenshots